 About the Nevonian Society

-All alumni who have celebrated the 50th anniversary of their graduation from the College and the spouses and partners of such alumni automatically become lifetime members of the Nevonian Society during the class's 50th reunion year.
-In 2017, the members of the Class of 1967 joined the existing Nevonians in the classes of 1966, 1965, 1964 and so on, as well as spouses and partners of the same.
+All alumni who have celebrated the 50th anniversary of their graduation from the College (and the spouses and partners of such alumni) automatically become lifetime members of the Nevonian Society during the class's 50th reunion year.
+In 2019, the members of the Class of 1969 will join the existing Nevonians in the classes of 1968, 1967, 1966, 1965, 1964 and so on, as well as spouses and partners of the same.

 The Nevonian Society honors the life achievements of its illustrious members who have given life to the College's mission: